LExteamz/LInjector/README.md

 Well, here are some reasons:
 - It's an open-source project, which ensures the program does not contain malware.
 - Transparency about the state and code of LInjector.
 I can ensure you'll get a response about LInjector every time.
-- The UI is beautiful and sigma.
+- The UI is beautiful and sigma (Actually, one of the best in the open-source market).

 <hr/>